muratk3n/thirdwave/en/tweets/2020/week26e.md

 ---

-Dude is varying motor speed within same cycle.
+Dude is varying motor speed within same cycle to obtain pitch and roll.
 Got game.

 ---